-Behavioral changes are to be expected of consumers in times like these, and the same goes for the brands that will continue to attract them at their individual points of need.
+Behavioural changes are to be expected of consumers in times like these, and the same goes for the brands that will continue to attract them at their individual points of need.
 The key to this will be in embracing convenience and automation to integrate and, crucially, not isolate the physical customer experience and all the sensory stimulation that comes with it.

-Immersive in-store environments that don't require actual products will retain the potential to attract customers with purchase intent by adding value with AI, AR, and VR solutions, so long as such technologies are inextricably linked to the customer's desires.
-It ultimately won't matter if some people have every intention of researching and buying online; the physical store will simply become part of tomorrow's digitalfirst journeys toward those transactions.
+Immersive in-store environments that don't require actual products will retain the potential to attract customers with purchase intent by adding value with AI, AR, and VR solutions, so long as such technologies are inextricably linked to the desires of the customer.

+It ultimately won't matter if some people have every intention of researching and buying online; the physical store will simply become part of tomorrow's digital-first journeys towards those transactions.